 Tickets are NOT mailed or emailed.
 Please arrive to the depot 20 minutes prior to departure to pick up your printed tickets.
 You will not be able to board without these tickets.

 Is wheelchair seating available on the train?

-The train ride is wheelchair accessible, please let the reservation agent know if you have a wheelchair so that we can be sure to accommodate you.
-Groups that have more than 3 wheelchairs in their group are encouraged to call our Group Reservations line at, 303-569-0133, to better accommodate your group.
+The coach cars on the train ride is wheelchair accessible, please let the reservation agent know if you have a wheelchair so that we can be sure to accommodate you.
+None of the Mine Tours are accessible by wheel chair due to steep rough terrain.
+Groups that have more than 1 wheelchair in their group are encouraged to call our Group Reservations line at, 303-569-0133, to better accommodate your group.

 Can we purchase tickets when we arrive at the designated depot?
 Can I book online or do I need to call to make a reservation?

 You are always welcome to purchase tickets at the window but please be aware we do sell out frequently and cannot guarantee seats upon your arrival without a reservation.
 You are welcome to book either online or with a ticket agent but to insure availability for a wheelchair or any other accommodations please call the office at 1-888-456-6777 to make your reservation.